alicamoglu/replitOnlineIDE-Tasks/README.md

-### Use `String methods` and `if statements` to find which of the given words is the longest one.
-Compare the two inputs `word1` and `word2` and print the word with more characters.

-#### Note: The two words will not have the same lengths
+### Use `String methods` and `if statements` for the fast food company's menu.
+There is two main orders: A Burger meal or a Chicken meal.
+The cashier will have an input `order` that will be used to determine the price.
+Use the following information to determine the price of the order:

+> - burger: $12.50
+> - chicken: $9.75

 Main topics: String manipulation, Scanner, methods, primitive datatypes, concatenation, if statements

 ```
 Ex:
   Input:
-    bill
-    check
+    chicken

   Output:
-    check
+    Your total is $9.75
 ```

 ```
 Ex:
   Input:
-    fashion
-    pear
+    burger

   Output:
-    fashion
+    Your total is $12.50
 ```